btb-royals/dbb-ranking-parser/README.rst

     # docker run --rm dbb-ranking-parser-cli 12345
     [{"name": "Team ACME", "rank": 1, …}]

-To spin up the HTTP server (requires no arguments):
+To spin up the HTTP server on port 8080:

 .. code:: sh

-    # docker run --rm dbb-ranking-parser-server
+    # docker run -p 8080:8080 --rm dbb-ranking-parser-server

 The ``--rm`` option causes a container (but not the image) to be removed after it exits.